 Forbes reports small business employees are experiencing 350% more social engineering attacks than larger companies.

-For example, spear phishing might involve tricking employees at a specific company into giving up sensitive information or installing malware.
 Forbes reports small business employees are experiencing 350% more social engineering attacks than larger companies.
-Malware (22%) and phishing (20%) are taking the lead as the top two most common attack methods, according to UpCity.
-AI tools like ChatGPT make it easier for criminals to research their targets and write convincing emails today.
+Barracuda Networks’ Spearphishing Report posted similar numbers.
+Malware (22%) and phishing (20%) are currently taking the lead as the top two most common attack methods, as reported by UpCity’s 2022 cybersecurity survey of 600 business owners and IT professionals across the United States.

 Unfortunately, CNBC reports that despite being aggressively targeted, small businesses are less concerned about cybersecurity risks than larger companies.
 As a result, they invest significantly less in IT security.
 That’s unfortunate because the cost of prevention is always much, much lower than the total cost of a severe breach.
+And those costs are only rising.

 How much can a security breach cost your business?

-In 2021, our friends at Patchstack found that the cost to clean a hacked WordPress site could reach USD 4,800.
+In 2021, our friends at Patchstack found that the cost to clean a hacked WordPress site could be as high as USD 4,800.
 However, this only counts the direct remediation costs, such as hiring professionals to restore the site, remove malicious code, and harden security measures.
 The total cost of a compromised website can be much higher.
 Additional costs include lost business, incalculable damage to brand reputation, potential regulatory fines for data breaches, and the time spent resolving the issue.
 The larger the company, the higher the cost — generally thousands of dollars per employee and several million dollars per breach.

 The total cost of a compromised website also includes lost business revenue, incalculable damage to brand reputation, potential regulatory fines for personal data breaches, and the time taken to make repairs.